 Cardno evaluated recreational user counts along with user-perceivable water quality conditions.
-This analysis is limited to years 2005 to 2015 to inspect the period of overlap with monthly water quality samples collected in Falls Lake and monthly visitation estimates available from NCDRP that compiles visitation records by recreational activity.
+This analysis is limited to years 2005 to 2015 to inspect the period of overlap with monthly water quality samples collected in Falls Lake and monthly visitation estimates available from NCDPR that compiles visitation records by recreational activity.
 The review is limited to the water-based recreation categories (boating, fishing and swimming) because non-water-dependent activities are less likely to be affected by lake water quality, and to water quality parameters that are generally perceptible to typical users (turbidity, Secchi depth and chlorophyll a levels).
 This analysis includes only the NCDPR data and NCDWR water quality data.

-Cardno evaluated the water-based recreation data by visually comparing counts of lake-wide recreation to average annual lake water qualityError!
-Reference source not found.
+Cardno evaluated the water-based recreation data by visually comparing counts of lake-wide recreation to average annual lake water quality (Figure 4.16).
 Lake-wide averages were used for this comparison because visitation estimates for Falls Lake are not specified spatially, and most of the recreational facilities providing water access are located between Highway 50 and Highway 98.
 Secchi depth and turbidity were selected to represent water quality because these parameters measure water clarity, which can affect aesthetics.
 Chlorophyll a was also selected because high levels can result in water having a green appearance which may also be unaesthetic to some users, and because chlorophyll a concentrations are associated with noncompliance with water quality standards in some parts of the lake.

-For the period 2005 - 2015, swimming visitation was the most variable from year to year (with differences between the minimum and maximum visitation of approximately 138 thousand); followed by boating (62 thousand), and then fishing (36 thousand).
+For the period 2005 - 2015, swimming visitation was the most variable from year to year (with differences between the minimum and maximum visitation of approximately 125 thousand); followed by boating (62 thousand), and then fishing (36 thousand).
 The following observations can be made:

 - > Secchi depth is a measure of water clarity, and higher values indicate clearer water.
-While Secchi depth was greatest in 2008, recreation across the water-based categories was relatively low during this year.
+While Secchi depth was greatest in 2008 and 2012, recreation across the water-based categories was relatively low during these years.
 Secchi depth was relatively similar across the other years and does not have an apparent relationship to water-based visitation at the level of resolution possible with available data. - > Turbidity generally decreased between 2005 and 2009.
 Between 2009 and 2015, turbidity has gradually increased.
 There is no apparent or established relationship between water-based visitation and this parameter.

-Chlorophyll a concentrations were highest in 2007 and lowest in 2010, but the visitation associated with water-based recreation was similar for these two years.
+Chlorophyll a concentrations were highest in 2007 and lowest in 2010, but the visitation associated with water-based recreation was similar for these two years (558,124 and 521,649, respectively) and both were relatively close to the average for water-based recreation (538,191).